 This encourages communication, co-parenting and general civil behavior.
 If you and your ex-spouse can show this level of respect towards one another, even given busy work and life schedules, you can bet that your children will notice and mimic your behavior.
-On top of that, each of your parenting time will be that much more productive.
+On top of that, each of your parenting times will be much more productive.

 Questions about parenting after a divorce?
-Contact the Law Office of Bryan Fagan, PLLC today
+Contact the Law Office of Bryan Fagan, PLLC, today

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”